 - Remove cake from freezer and apply the second layer of frosting.
 Spread this layer as smoothly as you can using the cake scraper.

 - Take the remaining frosting and color it pink.
-Place 1 cup of pink frosting in an icing bag fitted with a small star tip (like a Wilton 32) and pipe a heart on the top of the cake in the middle.
-Then pipe small stars around the bottom outer edge of the cake.1-2 drops pink gel food coloring
+Place 1 cup of pink frosting in an icing bag fitted with a small star tip and pipe a heart on the top of the cake in the middle.
+Then, pipe small stars around the bottom outer edge of the cake.1-2 drops pink gel food coloring

-- With the remaining pink frosting, place it in an icing bag fitted with a small round tip (like a Wilton 12) and frost circles around the top of the cake.
-Keep in mind that this icing may be a bit thin when warmed up in your hands through the icing bag.
-Don’t pipe the circles too close to the edge or it may drip down the sides of the cake.
+- With the remaining pink frosting, place it in an icing bag fitted with a small round tip and frost circles around the top of the cake.
+Don’t pipe the circles too close to the edge, or they may drip down the sides of the cake.

 - Place the cake back into the freezer for about 10 minutes just to firm up those icing details.